 - Do not share personal or company data over unsecured channels or with unauthorised individuals.

-- Ensure data is accessed only by those who need it for business purposes.
+- Ensure data is only accessed by those who need it for business purposes.

 - Stay educated on cybersecurity best practices